JulioCFagundes/JulioCFagundes/README.md

-- 👋 Hi, i'm Julio Fagundes, 23 years old and undergraduate in math at UFPR
+- 👋 Hi, i'm Julio Fagundes, 23 years old and undergraduate in math at UFPR;
-- 👀 I’m interested in data analytics, financial math and correlates.
-I just finished a SQL course and i'm deepening my knowledge on Python and JuliaLang.
-- 🌱 I’m currently learning how to use git and github and i do pretend to learn HTML and CSS.
+- 👀 I'm studying NodeJS and optimization models
+- 🌱 My goals for the next 4 mounths is to improve my skills on Front End using HTML, CSS, JS and NodeJS and be able to create usefull aplications
+- i'm currently working as intern at TAO Treinamento e Desenvolvimento de Programas computacionais
 - 📫 How to reach me on linkedin: https://www.linkedin.com/in/julio-fagundes-841250171/

 <!---